Updated, June 2021.

 These mental health first aid steps can be applied to many different situations, including panic attacks, suicidal behaviors, self-injury, addiction relapse or withdrawal, and reaction to trauma.

-Are you looking for more in-depth mental health training?
-Explore the Community Mental Health Certificate delivered online, through Kompass Professional Development.
+Explore the Community Mental Health & Addictions Certificate delivered online, through Kompass Professional Development.

 This online course is taught by Rose Ceci, a certified psychiatric mental health nurse with the Canadian Mental Health Association (CMHA).

-The course examines the latest research, treatments, and issues surrounding:
+The course can be completed in 3-6 months, and covers the latest research, treatments, and issues surrounding:

 ☑️ Youth addiction and mental health